July 21, 2022 @ 7:30 pm - 9:00 pm EDT

 The economy is in the news constantly.
-In general, it looks good, unemployment is at the lowest rate in decades, yet, inflation is rearing its ugly head and the Fed has stepped in to increase rates.
+Unemployment is at the lowest rate in decades, yet, inflation is rearing its ugly head and the Fed has stepped in to increase rates.
 How did we get to this point?
 What should be anticipated?
 Should we be alarmed?
 Is there a consensus on sensible solutions?
 In other words, what’s the story?

 Nicole Gelinas is a senior fellow at the Manhattan Institute, a contributing editor of City Journal, and a columnist at the New York Post.
 She writes on urban economics and finance.
 Gelinas is a CFA charterholder and the author of After the Fall: Saving Capitalism from Wall Street—and Washington (2011).